Natural Treatment for Acne

-- Decrease excess oil production in the skin
+- Decrease excess oil production in your skin

-- Improve immune system function to prevent excessive bacterial growth on your skin
+- Improve your immune system function to prevent excessive bacterial growth on your skin

 - Test for and eliminate food allergies or do an elimination/challenge diet

 The Benefits to Seeing a Naturopath for Acne Treatment

 - Better hormone balance to prevent hormone-related conditions like infertility, endometriosis and PCOS in women and prostate or fertility problems in men

 - Healthier looking skin without chemicals on your skin

-- Healthier looking skin without the chronic antibiotic use
+- Clearer skin without the chronic antibiotic use

 - Healthier looking skin without hormone treatments like birth control pills

-- Healthier looking skin without harsh drugs like accutane
+- Healthier looking skin without skin irritation and harsh drugs like Accutane

 - Lasting improvement versus recurrence every time you stop treatment